novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 #### 3.3.
 Create a new EC2 instance

 Define another resource block, but this one will be the [`aws_instance` resource](https://www.terraform.io/docs/providers/aws/r/instance.html).
-Name the EC2 instance as `my_instance`, then specify the values of VPC, instance type, key pair, security group, subnet, and public ip within the block.
+Name the EC2 instance as `my_instance`, then specify the values of VPC, instance type, key pair, security group, subnet, and public IP within the block.

 Each part of the code below is self-explanatory.